Amandeepdhak/DTMashupsLive/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Control which charts and charts users see
+- [ ] Control which charts and charts users see
-- [x] Change the look and feel based on a switch
+- [ ] Change the look and feel based on a switch
 - [ ] Control which users can see which master items for our self service feature
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add Qlik Sense Automations into the template

 <p align="right">(<a href="#readme-top">back to top</a>)</p>